 There are two major drawbacks with monolithic dome homes.
 The first is their appearance, which often borders on “alien” in some peoples’ opinion.
 The other is that they can be very difficult to remodel.

-- They are incredibly sturdy compared to regular homes.
-Both geodesic domes and monolithic domes are known for being able to weather storms and high winds better than typical houses.
+Both geodesic domes and monolithic domes are known for being built extremely well.
+They are high quality homes that are able to weather storms and high winds better than typical houses.
 This is because domes are naturally more sturdy than boxes.
 Monolithic domes are also less likely to have pest problems and leaks than a typical house.
-They’re even FEMA approved.
+Dome houses are incredibly sturdy compared to regular homes, and they're even FEMA-approved.

-- Energy efficiency is their deal.
-Studies show that living in a dome home can save you as much as $2500 over the course of five years—all of it on energy bills.
+One of the best things about dome homes is their energy efficiency Studies show that living in a dome home can save you as much as $2500 over the course of five years—all of it on energy bills.
 This is because dome-shaped buildings are easier to cool and also remain easy to set solar panels on.

-- They are a statement-maker.
+Dome houses are also great for people who want to make a statement, as they have eye-catching designs.
 In a world of McMansions and endless suburban clones, doesn’t it feel good to have a house that stands out in a crowd?
 If you love that concept, dome homes are a no-brainer.